 Setting the scene: Australia’s innovation problem

 Australia’s innovation activities are a tale of two economies.
-Australia has all the hallmarks of an advanced, sophisticated economy, with high rates of early adoption of new technologies, a well-educated population, and lots of knowledge workers.
+Australia has all the hallmarks of an advanced, sophisticated economy, with high rates of early adoption of new technologies, a well-educated population and lots of knowledge workers.
 And yet Australia does not, for the most part, produce ground-breaking technologies that are adopted around the world.

 This duality in the Australian economy can be seen in Figure 1, the global innovation index for 2019 (Cornell University, 2019), which details the innovation performance of 128 countries.
 Here, Australia’s performance on five measures in the global innovation index is compared with that of nine other countries.
 (The numbers shown are rankings, so the lower the number, the better the ranking.)
 The rationale for choosing these countries is that Australia, Canada and New Zealand have similar legislative frameworks; all have relatively sophisticated education systems and relatively low levels of corruption.
 The other comparator countries are all innovation leaders with which Australia might be expected to be competitive in the innovation race.
 Almost all these countries have a high percentage of the population with tertiary qualifications.